Our research shows that the vast majority Limited Company owners use accountants to help them manage their business's finances.

 - Director's Loan - Any payments made outside of these 2 things gets recorded as loans, either to or from the business.
 Accountants often call this your "Director's loan account".

 An accountant will give you advice on how to manage your pay most effectively to optimise your tax bill.

 Using Coconut with your accountant

 We're working on an accountant portal that will allow you to share read-only access with your accountant, so they can help you manage your business finances.

 In the meantime, you can export your data from the app at any time into a detailed CSV format to share with them.

-If you think you might like some advice, you can request someone to get in touch by filling out this form.
+If you think you might like some advice or want to hear more, you can request someone to get in touch by filling out this form.